pedroborges/kirby-fuzzy-search/readme.md

 site()->index()->fuzzySearch($query, '*');
 ```

-Fuzzy Search is very flexible when it comes to choosing which fields it should look for matches.
+Fuzzy Search is very flexible when it comes to choosing in which fields it should look for matches.
 Check out the other options:

 ### Include
 If you want to search for a given term only in the `title` and `text` fields, just pass their names in the last parameter separated by `|`: